 Seeing northern lights in Iceland is a free activity and it’s best to be outside Reykjavik for this, away from light pollution.
 That being said, many prefer to go on an excursion for this, with a tour guide.
 Here is an excellent option if you wanted to budget in this tour in the cost of your Iceland vacation.

-2. Reykjavik City Walk – a Free Activity
+2. Reykjavik City Walk – A Free Thing to Do in Iceland

 Exploring Reykjavik, the capital of Iceland, doesn’t have to be expensive.
 The Reykjavik City Walk offers free guided tours around the city, where knowledgeable local guides share fascinating stories about Iceland’s history, culture, and contemporary life.
 This tour covers notable landmarks such as Hallgrímskirkja, Harpa Concert Hall, and the old harbor area.
 While the tour is free, tips are appreciated as a token of gratitude for the guides.